bytesource/chinese_vocab/README.md

 * Needs to memorize a lot of words on a __tight time schedule__.
 * Uses the spaced repetition flashcard program [Anki](http://ankisrs.net/).

-`Chinese::Vocab` addresses all of the above requirements by downloading sentences for each word and selecting the __minimum required number of Chinese sentences__ (and English translations) to represent all words.
+`Chinese::Vocab` addresses all of the above requirements by downloading sentences for each word and selecting the __minimum required number of Chinese sentences__ (and English translations) to __represent all words__.

 You can then export the sentences as well as additional tags provided by `Chinese::Vocab` to Anki.